imjoker/ZigZagClone/README.md

 # ZiggyZaggy

-ZigggyZaggy is an endless platform game similar to ZigZag, where the player has to collect crystals to increase their score to set new high score.
+ZigggyZaggy is an endless platform game similar to ZigZag, where the player has to collect crystals to increase their score to set a new high score.

 ### Features include:
 - Procedural Map Generation using InvokeRepeating method.